 Why It Works

-- 2 teaspoons of baking powder per pound of masa flour makes a dough that's light, without any noticeable baking-soda flavor.
+- Two teaspoons of baking powder per pound of masa flour makes a dough that's light, without any noticeable baking-soda flavor.

-- Resting the masa for 1 hour helps hydrate the starch, creating a more tender dough.
+- Resting the masa for one hour helps hydrate the starch, creating a more tender dough.

 There's a woman who sells corn-husk-wrapped tamales out of a shopping cart on a street corner near my apartment in Queens every morning.
 I'm so glad she's there, because I'm rarely inclined to make my own.
 Individually filling, forming, and wrapping tamales is, to be frank, a pain in the culo.
 There's a reason it's often a group activity in Mexico, with family members gathering to make tamales for special occasions together: Even proverbial grandmas, toiling away in the kitchen, have their limits.